 BACKGROUND: Vitamin A deficiency (VAD) is a major public health problem in low- and middle-income countries, affecting 190 million children under five years of age and leading to many adverse health consequences, including death.
-Based on prior evidence and a previous version of this review, the World Health Organization has continued to recommend vitamin A supplementation for children aged 6 to 59 months.
-There are new data available from recently published randomised trials since the previous publication of this review in 2010, and this update incorporates this information and reviews the evidence.
+Based on prior evidence and a previous version of this review, the World Health Organization has continued to recommend vitamin A supplementation (VAS) for children aged 6 to 59 months.
+The last version of this review was published in 2017, and this is an updated version of that review.

 OBJECTIVES: To assess the effects of vitamin A supplementation (VAS) for preventing morbidity and mortality in children aged six months to five years.

-SEARCH METHODS: In March 2016 we searched CENTRAL, Ovid MEDLINE, Embase, six other databases, and two trials registers.
+SEARCH METHODS: We searched CENTRAL, MEDLINE, Embase, six other databases, and two trials registers up to March 2021.
 We also checked reference lists and contacted relevant organisations and researchers to identify additional studies.

 SELECTION CRITERIA: Randomised controlled trials (RCTs) and cluster-RCTs evaluating the effect of synthetic VAS in children aged six months to five years living in the community.
 We excluded studies involving children in hospital and children with disease or infection.
 We also excluded studies evaluating the effects of food fortification, consumption of vitamin A rich foods, or beta-carotene supplementation.

-DATA COLLECTION AND ANALYSIS: For this update, two reviewers independently assessed studies for inclusion and abstracted data, resolving discrepancies by discussion.
+DATA COLLECTION AND ANALYSIS: For this update, two review authors independently assessed studies for inclusion resolving discrepancies by discussion.
 We performed meta-analyses for outcomes, including all-cause and cause-specific mortality, disease, vision, and side effects.
 We used the GRADE approach to assess the quality of the evidence.